 Paul Thurrott is an award-winning technology journalist and blogger with over 20 years of industry experience and the author of over 25 books.
-He is the News Director for the Petri IT Knowledgebase, the major domo at Thurrott.com, and the co-host of two tech podcasts: Windows Weekly with Leo Laporte and Mary Jo Foley, and What the Tech with Andrew Zarian.
+He is the News Director for the Petri IT Knowledgebase, the major domo at Thurrott.com, and the co-host of three tech podcasts: Windows Weekly with Leo Laporte and Mary Jo Foley, What the Tech with Andrew Zarian, and First Ring Daily with Brad Sams.
 He was formerly the senior technology analyst at Windows IT Pro and the creator of the SuperSite for Windows.

 Paul Thurrott's Recent Posts

 In a heated internal meeting, Google CEO Sundar Pichai showed a human side of his personality that’s rarely seen in his public appearances.